Bezels & Blades - Tools With A Purpose

 Known for his tailored safari suits and waxed mustache, Mosebey was also an avid outdoorsman, woodsman, and historian, and spent considerable time hunting while on assignment for the CIA around the world.
 Never one for the spotlight, Mosebey single-handedly influenced geopolitics while serving as the consummate quiet professional, a classic gentleman who lived a life of adventure and service to his nation.

-As with most of our tools, the branding is subtle with a deep laser-engraved W.O.E. spearhead on the blade and another inside the leather sheath.
+As with most of our tools, the branding is subtle, with a deep laser-engraved W.O.E.
+Spearhead on the blade.
 The spearhead is modeled off the insignia originally developed by the Office of Strategic Services (OSS) and used by modern-day intelligence and SpecOps units.
+Click HERE to learn more about the Mosebey 2.0.

 If you enjoyed this article, please consider signing up for our weekly free newsletter for further updates HERE.